FailAcademy/learning/wdp-vancouver/_slides/week-06/04-custom-wordpress-theming.md

 Write down these template files and how they correspond with the pages of the site.

+???

+#### Exercise Notes

+Give them lots of time on this ( ~30-50mins ) and then review as a class.

+While reviewing the solution, write down the pages and corresponding template files needed on the white board.

+It will be a good reference point for students through out the project.

 ---

 # What We've Learned